rehierl/node-tree-outliner/1-1-2-order-theory/1-0-order-structures.md

 * equivalence relation - a partition of a set
 * weak order - may contain ties/equals
 * well order - total, and each subset has a least element
+* antichain - a subset of a poset such that all pairs are in-comparable
+* directed set - a preorder such that it is an upward directed set
 * lattices - each pair has a greatest-lower and a least-upper bound
-* antichain - a subset of a poset such that all pairs are in-comparable

 classification by